IndikaAnuradha/IndikaAnuradha.github.io/README.md

 <table style="border-collapse: collapse;">
    <tr>
-    <td>yyyy</td>
+    <td>Dynamic Spectrum Allocation (DSA) in Wireless Networks</td>
     <td>
       <ul>
-         <div align="justify" style="background-color: hsl(120, 80%, 90%)">I am a Researcher at the Department of Information and Communication Technology (ICT) in University of Agder (UiA), Norway.
-I hold Msc and PhD degrees in Information and Communication Technology from the UiA.
-I received the 2012 Best Master's Thesis Award from the Faculty of Engineering and Science, UiA. </div><br/>
+         <div align="justify" style="background-color: hsl(60, 80%, 90%)">While pursuing my Doctoral degree, my research centered around dynamic spectrum allocation (DSA) strategies aimed at achieving satisfactory performance for both primary and secondary users in cognitive radio networks.
+The focus of my dissertation was on facilitating greater channel access opportunities for secondary users through the implementation of four techniques: channel aggregation, priority-based queues, spectrum leasing, and channel reservation.</div><br/>
        </ul>
     </td>
   </tr>
     <tr>
-    <td>XXX</td>
+    <td>Resiliency and Dependability Analysis</td>
     <td>
       <ul>
-         <div align="justify" style="background-color: hsl(120, 80%, 90%)">I am a Researcher at the Department of Information and Communication Technology (ICT) in University of Agder (UiA), Norway.
+         <div align="justify" style="background-color: hsl(60, 80%, 90%)">I am a Researcher at the Department of Information and Communication Technology (ICT) in University of Agder (UiA), Norway.
 I hold Msc and PhD degrees in Information and Communication Technology from the UiA.
 I received the 2012 Best Master's Thesis Award from the Faculty of Engineering and Science, UiA. </div><br/>
       </ul>
     </td>
   </tr>